The Directors of your Company are pleased to present the 17th Annual

 Jaypee Greens third residential project Jaypee Greens Aman at Sector

 151, Noida is located on the Noida-Greater Noida Expressway and offers

-2 & 3 BHK apartments spread over 89 acres.
-This project also comprises
+2 & 3 BHK apartments.
+Spread over 89 acres, the project also comprises

 facilities, Social amenities like Shopping Complex, Social Club with